-As described in Note 1 to these Interim Consolidated Financial Statements, as of June 30, 2017, CSAV has a 22.58% interest in and is the largest shareholder of Hapag-Lloyd AG (HLAG), which is headquartered in Hamburg, Germany.
-In addition, with respect to its investment in HLAG, the Company is party to a joint control agreement with two other major shareholders of this German company: the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH (HGV), which holds 14.85% of the share capital; and German businessman Klaus Michael Kühne, through Kühne Maritime GmbH (KM), who owns 17.15%; together, they hold approximately 54.58% of HLAG.
+As described in Note 1 to these Consolidated Financial Statements, as of December 31, 2017, CSAV has a 25.46% interest in and is the largest shareholder of Hapag-Lloyd AG (HLAG), which is headquartered in Hamburg, Germany.
+In addition, with respect to its investment in HLAG, the Company is party to a joint control agreement with two other major shareholders of this German company: the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH (HGV), which holds 13.9% of the share capital; and German businessman Klaus Michael Kühne, through Kühne Maritime GmbH (KM), who owns 20.5%; together, they hold approximately 59.9% of HLAG.
 By virtue of the above, based on CSAV's shareholding in HLAG and the existence and characteristics of the aforementioned joint control agreement, in accordance with IFRS 11, CSAV's investment in HLAG has been defined as a joint venture that must be accounted for using the equity method in accordance with IAS 28.
 This definition has remained unchanged since the date on which CSAV acquired its original interest in HLAG during the business combination of its container shipping business and HLAG in 2014.

-CSAV also has a small investment in the German company Hamburg Container Lines Holding GmbH & Co.
-KG, which it controls jointly with the two partners mentioned above.
-That investment is presented as a joint venture.
+CSAV had a minor investment in the German company Hamburg Container Lines Holding GmbH & Co.
+KG, which it controlled jointly with the two partners mentioned above.
+That investment was presented as a joint venture.
+The Company, in coordination with its partners, sold this investment in August 2017 since it had reported practically no profit up to that point.

-Movements in investments in associates and joint ventures as of June 30, 2017, are detailed as follows:
+Movements in investments in associates and joint ventures as of December 31, 2017, are detailed as follows:

-Name of Associate or Joint Venture Country Local Currency Direct and Indirect Ownership Interest Opening Balance Capital Movements and Dividends Result due to Dilution of Interest Share of Profit (Loss) Share of Other Comprehensive Income Share of Other Equity Reserves Balance as of June 30, 2017 ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ Hamburg Container Lines Holding Germany Euro 50.00% 106 - - (2) (10) - 94 Hapag-Lloyd AG Germany Euro 22.58% 1,771,631 - (167,194) (8,020) 6,351 (90) 1,602,678 Total 1,771,737 - (167,194) (8,022) 6,341 (90) 1,602,772
+Name of Associate or Joint Venture Country Local Currency Direct and Indirect Ownership Interest Opening Balance Capital Movements and Dividends Result due to Dilution of Interest Gain (Loss) on Acquisition of Interest Share of Profit (Loss) Share of Other Comprehensive Income Share of Other Equity Reserves Investment Sold Balance as of December 31, 2017 ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ ThUS\$ Hamburg Container Lines Holding Germany Euro 50.00% 106 - - (2) (10) - (94) - Hapag-Lloyd A.G.
+Germany Euro 25.46% 1,771,631 293,653 (167,194) 14,819 12,875 9,530 (3,056) 1,932,258 Total 1,771,737 293,653 (167,194) 14,819 12,873 9,520 (3,056) (94) 1,932,258

-Movements in CSAV's investment in the Hapag-Lloyd AG (HLAG) joint venture during the period ended June 30, 2017, are detailed as follows:
+Movements in CSAV's investment in the Hapag-Lloyd AG (HLAG) joint venture during the year ended December 31, 2017, are detailed as follows: